-The following are important aspects should be addressed in the application:
+The following are important aspects of submission for the Clinical Trial Award:

-- Base the proposal on sound scientific rationale that is established through logical reasoning and critical review and analysis of the literature.
-Include preliminary data that are relevant to the proposed clinical trial. - Demonstrate availability of, and access to, a suitable patient population that will support a meaningful outcome for the study.
-Discuss how accrual goals will be achieved, and how standards of care may impact the study population. - Describe clearly defined and appropriate endpoints for the proposed clinical trial. - Clearly articulate the statistical analysis plan and include sample size and power analysis. - Discuss the potential impact of the study results for patients with the specified disease/condition. - Provide a transition plan (including funding and resources) showing how the product will progress to the next clinical trial stage or delivery to the clinical market after the successful completion of this award. - Describe the research team's experience in conducting clinical trials and demonstrate institutional support.
+- The proposed clinical trial is expected to begin no later than 12 months after the award date. - The proposed intervention to be tested should offer significant potential impact for individuals affected by the specified disease(s)/condition(s). - The proposed research project must be based on sound scientific rationale that is established through logical reasoning and critical review and analysis of the literature. - Inclusion of preliminary data relevant to the proposed research project is required.

+- The application must demonstrate availability of, and access to, a suitable patient population that will support a meaningful outcome for the study.
+The PI should discuss how accrual goals will be achieved and how standards of care may impact the study population. - The application should demonstrate documented availability of and access to the drug/compound, device, and/or other materials needed, as appropriate. - The proposed clinical trial should include clearly defined and appropriate endpoints. - The application should include a clearly articulated statistical analysis plan, appropriate statistical expertise, and a power analysis reflecting sample size projections that will clearly answer the objectives of the study. - The application should include a study coordinator(s) who will guide the clinical protocol through the local Institutional Review Board (IRB) of record and other regulatory approval processes, coordinate activities from all sites participating in the trial, and coordinate participant accrual. - The application must include a Transition Plan (including potential funding and resources) showing how the product will progress to the next clinical trial phase and/or delivery to the market after the successful completion of the FY12 PRMRP Clinical Trial Award. - The application should describe the research team's experience in conducting clinical trials and demonstrate institutional support.